vmware-tanzu/velero/site/content/docs/main/api-types/backup.md

   # CSI VolumeSnapshot status turns to ReadyToUse during creation, before
   # returning error as timeout.
 The default value is 10 minute.
   csiSnapshotTimeout: 10m
+  # ResourceTimeout can be used to replace default timeout occurrences such as
+  # VolumeSnapshot recreation and checking the repository ready status.
+The
+  # default value is 10 minutes.
+  resourceTimeout: 10m
   # Array of namespaces to include in the backup.
 If unspecified, all namespaces are included.
   # Optional.
   includedNamespaces: